bj63/2024-RTT-62-BjayS/README.md

-# 🎴 Trading Card Collection Platform 🎴
+# 🎴 Trading Card Collection Platform Cards Coming Soon 🎴

 This project is a web-based platform for managing trading card collections.
 It includes features like user authentication, card searching, and administrative controls for card management.